MicrosoftDocs/connected-spaces/articles/known-issues.md

 # Known issues with Dynamics 365 Connected Store Preview

+## I see blank pages in the web app

+You must use a supported browser and the browser must have the most up-to-date version installed.
+Connected Stores supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
+Internet Explorer is not supported.

 ## Newly created store doesn’t appear in Store list

 If you have a slow network connection, and if you create a store, the store may not immediately appear in the Store list.
 Select the **Refresh** button at the top of the page to update the Store list.